VICTORIA FALLS, DAY 2

 STUCK

 All the fun begins around rapid 16 but seeing how we have been before hand I knew exactly what was going to happen.
 Approaching the rapid 16 we came down too far and got wedged between a rock and the rapids.
-I just remember looking at the guide for a direction but he just looked at me as if to say there is no hope and as soon as the raft leaned towards to rapids it flipped violently!
+I looked at the guide for direction; he seemed hopeless, and the raft flipped violently.

 GASPING

 This was easily the most difficult time for some as you had to get away from the rapids and whirlpools.
-Getting away I noticed the German girl gasping for breath without a clue where she was and where she was going.
+I noticed the German girl gasping for breath, disoriented and clueless.
 It sounds dramatic but its safe to say there was no fight left in her.

 I got her by her jacket, pointed her down stream and starting kicking, but you could see she was panicking and burping at the same time.
-As soon as we were away from the rapids it was now time to get to the rocks so we didn’t end up going over rapid 17.
+Once away from the rapids, we aimed for the rocks to avoid rapid 17.
 Again this was a struggle, as I’m not a great swimmer and considering I was now responsible for two of us I was well and truly baked!

 We got to the rocks and held on until the boat made its way down to us and the girl was able to relax.
 The Germans seen what had happened and it was actually the girl who had said I had saved her life, didn’t I tell you they were useless!